Vaginismus: What You Need To Know

 Often, a psychosexual therapist may well be the point of contact manage your vaginismus, as this is an area they have experience with.
 They will manage your feelings and emotions when it comes to penetration of the vagina, and give you exercises, including pelvic floor exercises, to help allow your body to get used to having things inside your vagina.
 Mindfulness and relaxation techniques are also ways to help relax the muscles of the vaginal wall involved in vaginismus.
 Sometimes you may be given exercises to help increase your libido during sex, and vaginal trainers which are objects you insert into the vagina to get you used to having something inside it.

-If you’re in a relationship, it’s advised that you involve them in the process of management - opening up and sharing in the process can take pressure off yourself.
+If you’re in a relationship or dating, it’s advised that you involve your partner/s in the process of management - opening up and sharing in the process can take pressure off yourself.
+Here is our guide on how to date when vaginismus makes penetrative sex painful or impossible.

 How quickly will I see results after treatment?